DeCentN2Madness/arrow-roguelike/README.md

 # Arrow

-Arrow is a small roguelike implemented in Haskell with SDL2.
+Arrow is a tiny roguelike implemented in Haskell with SDL2.
 This project was inspired by RogueLike Tutorials.
 Arrow is currently a Step 6 of the 15 Steps...